 Many disciplinary sanctions handed down by licensing boards have focused on results of the action with very little consideration of the reasons for the mistake and the ability of the licensee to learn from the transgression.
 Marx identifies four behavior categories that cause errors: 1) human error, 2) negligent conduct, 3) reckless conduct and 4) intentional rule violations.
 Marx suggests that each of these potentially involves a higher level of culpability on the part of the health care provider.
 Marx further states that, "In many organizations today, disciplinary action is possible for any rule violation - intended or not.
 Those who have revised their policies to encourage learning from mishaps have raised the disciplinary threshold to intentional rule violations."
-This is not to suggest that as one moves up the continuum of behavioral categories from human error to intentional rule violation, severe sanctions are not appropriate.
-But it does suggest that in human error, negligent conduct and even in the arena of reckless care, intention should be considered.
+This is not to suggest that as one moves up the continuum of behavioral categories from human error, negligent conduct and even in the arena of reckless care, intention should be considered.